8 Documentation

 When to create: Documentation phase

 In addition to giving staff instruction on how to perform tasks, SOPs also create transparency in practices, allow for continuity when staff turnover or go out on leave, create standardization in procedures, and last, because an SOP should include versioning information, they allow you to accurately report changes in procedures throughout the project.
-You will want to create a template that is used consistently across all procedures, by all staff who build SOPs (see Figure 8.12 for an example).
+You will want to create a template that is used consistently by all staff who write SOPs (see Figure 8.12 for an example).

 Templates and resources